Rus'–Byzantine Treaty (911): Linguistics

 It was composed in two languages and signed personally by Emperor Leo VI the Wise.

 All the names of the Rus' envoys mentioned in the treaty appear to be Scandinavian (attested or reconstructed Old Norse forms in parentheses): Farlof (Farulfr), Ver/lemud (Vermu(n)dr), Rulav (Rollabʀ), Fost (*Fastuʀ), Frelavc (Frilleifr), Inegeld (Ingjaldr), Karly (Karli), Karn (Karna, attested in a Swedish runic inscription), Lidul(f) (Lidulif < Leiðulfr, but litulf is attested from a runic inscription), Ruald (Hróaldr), Rjuar (Hróarr), Truan (Þróndr or Þrandr).
-Cross & Sherbowitz-Wetzor (1930) observed: 'In the portion of the account of Oleg's expedition which is of native Russian [sic] origin the Russes and the Slavs are clearly distinguished, but in the treaty text itself the whole expedition is designated as Rus'.'
+Cross & Sherbowitz-Wetzor (1930) observed: 'In the portion of the account of Oleg's expedition which is of native Russian origin the Varangians and the Slavs are clearly distinguished, but in the treaty text itself the whole expedition is designated as Russian.'

 Apart from the chronology at the start of the PVL (18:10–12), the Treaty of 911 is the only place in the PVL where Oleg is referred to as a кънязя k"nyazya "prince".
 If this is accurate, then Oleg would have to have been a prince in his own right (suo jure).
 On the other hand, Oleg reportedly told Askold and Dir that he was роду къняжа rodu k"nyazha "of princely stock/lineage" (PVL 23:14–16), instead of a prince himself, when he is said to have killed them and taken over Kiev in 881/2.
 At Rurik's death, the PVL only calls Oleg his "kinsman", given the care of Rurik's son Igor, and acting as a regent on Igor's behalf, rather than being a prince in his own right.